-Despite the strong representation guarantee provided by GreedyEJR-M, the rule does not admit an obvious polynomial-time implementation.
-In the indivisible-goods setting, \citet{PetersSk20} introduced the \emph{\RuleX (\rulex)}, originally known as \emph{Rule~X}, and showed that it satisfies indivisible-goods \EJR{} and runs in polynomial time.
+Despite the strong representation guarantee provided by GreedyEJR-M, the rule does not admit an obvious polynomial-time implementation.\footnote{Indeed, determining $t^*$ in Step~2 of GreedyEJR-M potentially requires inspecting an exponential number of subsets $N^*\subseteq N'$.} In the indivisible-goods setting, \citet{PetersSk20} introduced the \emph{\RuleX (\rulex)}, originally known as \emph{Rule~X}, and showed that it satisfies indivisible-goods \EJR{} and runs in polynomial time.
 We now extend their rule to our mixed-goods setting.
 At a high level, in \emph{\generalizedMESAbbr}, each agent is given a budget of~$\alpha / n$, which can be spent on buying the resource---each piece of cake has cost equal to its length whereas each indivisible good costs~$1$.
 In each step, a piece of cake or an indivisible good that incurs the smallest cost per utility for agents who approve it is chosen, and these agents pay as equally as possible to cover the cost of the chosen resource.
 The rule stops once no more cake or indivisible good is affordable.
 Note that when the resource consists only of indivisible goods, \generalizedMESAbbr is equivalent to the original \rulex of \citet{PetersSk20}.

 \begin{framed}

 \textbf{\generalizedMESAbbr} \\

 \emph{Step~1:} Initialize $R' = (C', G') = (\emptyset, \emptyset)$ and $b_i = \alpha/n$ for each $i \in N$.\\